FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-Projects.md

 To make linking to the correct Project easier, the Location can also be created by posting to `v1.1/Projects(42)/Locations`.
 This will automatically link the new Location to the Project referenced in the URL.

+For moving things, the SensorThings API specifies that for each "move" of the Thing, a new Location object is created.
+The "old" Locations of the Thing can be found in the automatically created HistoricalLocations navigationLink, with the timestamp of when the Thing arrived at this Location.
+After each "move", a new FeatureOfInterest will be created to link the Observations to that are created in the new Location.
+One should not update an individual Location object to simulate a moving Thing, since the server won't know it has to create a new FeatureOfInterest.

+When a Location is updated, for instance to add missing information, the generated FeatureOfInterest is not automatically updated.

 ### Thing, Sensor